hhat-lang/hhat_lang/docs/index.md

     - Need _no_ specialized knowledge on quantum mechanics or quantum information theory
     - Close the gap between developers/programmers/computer scientists and quantum physicists
     - Use quantum data and quantum data structures to reason about quantum information processing
-    - Solve problems using quantum logic, but not raw quantum mechanics approach
+    - Solve problems using quantum logic, rather than Quantum Mechanics approach

 ## What `H-hat` *is not*